The Band Concert: Reception

 The Band Concert has become one of the most highly acclaimed Disney short films.
 Esquire magazine cultural critic Gilbert Seldes wrote that "[none of] dozens of works produced in America at the same time in all the other arts can stand comparison with this one."
 The Italian conductor Arturo Toscanini was such a fan of The Band Concert that he saw it six times in the theater and later invited Walt Disney to his home in Italy.

 In The Disney Films, Leonard Maltin said that The Band Concert is "one of the best cartoons ever made anywhere...
 There are nuances of expression in Mickey's character throughout this film that had seldom been explored in earlier shorts.
 The pacing is also entirely different from the standard Mickey Mouse comedies of the early thirties.
 Instead of trying to pack in a thousand gags a minute, The Band Concert takes its time and builds to a crescendo."

-In 1994, The Band Concert was rated third in the book The 50 Greatest Cartoons, which rated the greatest cartoons of all time by members of the field of animation.
+The Band Concert was rated third in the 1994 book The 50 Greatest Cartoons, as rated by members of the field of animation.
 As a result, it was the highest-ranked Disney cartoon on the list, and the only one in the top 5 not produced by Warner Bros.
 Cartoons.